SeisComP/seiscomp/doc/base/tutorials/geofon_waveforms.rst

 * Go to the fourth tab, called "Download Data".

-* In the "FDSNWS Requests" block, click on "Save" to mkae your request to the FEOFON fdsnws-station web service.
+* In the "FDSNWS Requests" block, click on "Save" to mkae your request to the GEOFON fdsnws-station web service.

 * When it's ready, you will be prompted to save an XML file to your local computer.